ouspg/set-report-summarizer-ai-finetune/README.md

-# AI Pentest Fine-Tune Training Pipeline
+# AI Pentest Report Fine-Tuning Pipeline

 This project shows how to create a dataset of AI pentest reports and fine-tune a model (Phi-3.5-mini-instruct) using Unsloth.